gameserverapp/Platform/Documentation/docs/dashboard.md

 ## The dashboard

 ### Your personalized checklist
-To help you get setup and familiar with the dashboard, you can use your personalized checklist.
+To help you familiar with the dashboard, you can use your personalized checklist.

 ![Install iOS web app](/img/dashboard/getting_started/getting_started.jpg)